 Call for papers

-Participants are invited to give presentation in discussion groups for 15 minutes.
-Those who are willing to do so, are invited to send an abstract (about 300 words) with a short CV to Oleksandr Geychenko at email@example.com by August 31, 2023.
+Participants are invited to give presentations in discussion groups for 15 minutes.
+Those who are willing to do so, are invited to send an abstract (about 300 words) with a short CV to Oleksandr Geychenko at firstname.lastname@example.org by August 31, 2023.
 The conference committee will select abstracts according to the following criteria: relevance and alignment with conference focus and originality of analysis and arguments.
 The working language of the conference is English.

 Ukrainian participants (who live in Ukraine) can apply for a full scholarship.